Rep. Bob Goodlatte (R-Va.), the chairman of the House Judiciary Committee, announced Thursday that he will not seek re-election in 2018.

 “With my time as Chairman of the Judiciary Committee ending in December 2018, this is a natural stepping-off point and an opportunity to begin a new chapter of my career and spend more time with my family, particularly my granddaughters,” Goodlatte said in a statement.

-The Virginia Republican was term-limited as Judiciary chairman.
-His departure follows a number of high-profile Democratic wins in Virginia on Tuesday.
+The Virginia Republican is term-limited as Judiciary chairman.
+His announcement follows a number of high-profile Democratic wins in Virginia on Tuesday.

 This article originally appeared on HuffPost.